engineerdataanalyst/Easy-LeetCode/README.md

-# SQL Queries
+# SQL Query Exercises
-This repository contains solutions to all of my SQL Query Exercises
+This repository contains the solutions to all of my SQL Query Exercises.
+I have solved queries from LeetCode, Jess Ramos, and StrataScratch.